pgilad/ansible-role-zookeeper/README.md

 ## Dependencies

 ZooKeeper requires that you have Java.
-Please see [these](http://askubuntu.com/questions/48468/how-do-i-install-java) on Linux systems
+You can use [these install instructions](http://askubuntu.com/questions/48468/how-do-i-install-java) to install Java on Linux systems.

 ## Role Variables